 A community order, sometimes referred to as community sentences, allow judges or magistrates to tailor a sentence to meet the needs of the offender.
-The sentence is served in the community under the supervision of a Probation Trust and should be considered a punishment, in that it may restrict an offender’s movements and activity, as well as encouraging attendence at activities or treatment-based interventions that are rehabilitative in nature.
+The sentence is served in the community under the supervision of a Offender Manager.
+This is still considered a punishment, in that it may restrict an offender’s movements and activity, as well as encouraging attendance at activities or treatment-based interventions that are rehabilitative in nature.

 The requirements are as follows: